174 dead after fans stampede to exit Indonesian soccer match

 Saturday’s game is already among the world’s worst crowd disasters, including the 1996 World Cup qualifier between Guatemala and Costa Rica in Guatemala City where over 80 died and over 100 more were injured.
 In April 2001, more than 40 people are crushed to death during a soccer match at Ellis Park in Johannesburg, South Africa.

 Karmini reported from Jakarta, Indonesia.
-Associated Press journalists Edna Tarigan and Andi Jatmiko in Jakarta contributed to this report.
+Associated Press journalists Edna Tarigan in and Andi Jatmiko in Jakarta contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.